Civil rights trail book aims to make history easy to digest

 Sentell said one of his goals for the book was to share details that casual students of history may not have heard before.

-He said that while people may be familiar with the story of Emmett Till, a 14-year-old Black boy lynched in Mississippi in 1955, they may not have heard much about the trial of his accused killers.
-Even though the boy’s great uncle identified the two men at trial, an all-white jury took only an hour to find them not guilty, the book says.
+He said that while people may be familiar with the story of Emmett Till, a 14-year-old Black boy lynched in Mississippi in 1955, they may not have heard much about the trial of the men accused in his killing.
+Even though the boy’s great-uncle identified the two men at trial as the ones who had abducted him, an all-white jury took only an hour to find them not guilty, the book says.

 Another tidbit that Sentell found interesting was that the words “I have a dream” didn’t appear in the prepared text for King’s famous speech that was delivered during the March on Washington in 1963.
 As he was speaking, gospel singer Mahalia Jackson sensed the crowd growing listless and, remembering a speech he’d given earlier in Detroit, called out, “Tell them about the dream, Martin.
 Tell them about the dream,” the book says.
 King then pushed his script aside and delivered the now-familiar words to great effect.